ihucos/plash/README.md

 :run touch myfile
 ```

-Plash scripts can be seens as one dimensional lisp, 'layer' is actually an macro
+Plash scripts can be seens as one dimensional lisp, 'layer' for instance is actually a macro.
 ```
 :layer apt
 	package1
 	package2
 	package3
 ```
-Is the same as
+Results to the same as
 ```
 :layer
 :apt package1